bibleexchange/courses/doctrine-3/2500_glossary.md

-# GLOSSARY FOR DOCTRINE III
+# Glossary for Doctrine III

 ## anthropomorphic